 Chapter 8: Simple Problems

-Hwin was more than willing to give Aravis and Cor a bit of privacy to consummate their marriage - the day was warm, the grass was soft, so why not?
-And from the sidelong glance the two humans exchanged, they had done something of the sort at least once before.
+Hwin was more than willing to give Aravis and Cor a bit of privacy to consummate their marriage.
+The day was warm, the grass was soft, so why not?
+And from the sidelong glances the two humans exchanged, they had done something of the sort at least once before.
 But Aravis and Cor insisted on continuing their journey north and east to Cair Paravel.

 "We won't reach the coast by nightfall unless Hwin and I gallop ourselves to death," Bree said as he and Hwin picked their way across a shallow, stony mountain stream.
 "There's a watch station where the Anvard road meets the river road.
 We can stop there for the night."